Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 What qualities should I have?

-Detailed tasks and activities of a data analyst
+Tasks and activities as a data analyst in detail

 As a data analyst, your main task is to collect and analyze data and use it to derive insights that are relevant for the company.
 You start with data acquisition by identifying relevant data sources such as sales figures, customer data or market research and ensuring that they are accurate and complete.
 The quality of the data is crucial, which is why a significant part of your work also involves data cleansing to eliminate errors or inconsistencies.